 According to some seasoned geocachers, the Mon & Brec is the best geocache canal in the world.
 We’re certainly seeing an increase in the number of visitors who try out geocaching while they are here, and some come on specially organised holidays, to hunt for geocaches along the waterway.
-One such visitor, Tarja from Finland, has kindly supplied the photographs for this blog; she visited these places while geocaching during her recent cruise on the Mon & Brec canal.
+One such visitor, Tarja from Finland, has kindly supplied the photographs for this blog; she visited these places while geocaching during her cruise on the Mon & Brec canal.

 We asked some geocachers who have holidayed on our boats to explain the attraction.
 Veikko, who hails from Finland, takes regular holidays on the Monmouthshire & Brecon Canal.
-Colin and Carole live in Wales, enjoy the outdoor life with their dog, Wally.
+Colin and Carole live in Wales, and enjoy the outdoor life with their dog, Wally.